+Figure number + description and reference to this figure in the text…

+Architecture of G&S

+Put figure from my G&S presentation + explanation.

 Cables:

 The most numerous cables are the MPPC micro-coax from the MPPC boards on the sFGD detector to the front panels of the FEB boards – some 60,000 individual signals ranging in length from about 0.75m to 2.25m.
-However, these cables carry only very low level signals from the MPPCs and very low current voltages (in the range of 50 to 60V at less than 1 mA – is this correct??) to the MPPCs and so are not a significant aggressor risk to the other detectors.
+However, these cables carry only very low level signals from the MPPCs (short current pulse of less than 1mA) and with a MPPC cathode voltage in the range of 50 to 60V at less than 1 mA DC current per MPCC64 board and so are not a significant aggressor risk to the other detectors.
 These cables do, however, lead directly into the FEB front end and so are potential victims for some external EMI source.
 This risk is ameliorated by a number of factors – the shields of the micro-coax are tied to FEB ground and MPPC board ground at the far end is floating with respect to everything except the cables.
 In addition, the cables are routed in multiple layers across the top and sides of the sFGD detector and then close to the aluminum top or bottom of the crates and so are, to a significant extent, self shielding.
 System level tests in the summer of 2022 will indicate whether additional levels of shielding (e.g. wrapping the cable mass in aluminized Kapton) are indicated.

 The less numerous but, perhaps, more interesting cables are those between the crates and the power supplies, timing and trigger logic and DAQ hardware on the SS level just under the magnet on the B1 level.
 The low voltage power feed to the crates is a nominal 12V at approximately 40A per crate.
-The AC-DC converters in a rack on the SS level take mains power and covert it to a floating DC potential of about 13.5V to cover the voltage drop on the cables from SS to the crates.
+The AC-DC converters in a rack on the SS level take mains power and convert it to a floating DC potential of about 13.5V to cover the voltage drop on the cables from SS to the crates.
 These cables carry some risk of acting as aggressors to other systems as the AC::DC converters operate at frequencies near one MHz.
 Therefore, additional capacitance will be placed between the source and return cable for each supply and clamp on inductors will be placed over the cables after the capacitors to make a Pi filter.
 Tests will determine how large the Pi filter needs to be to reduce any power supply noise to acceptable levels.
-Fortunately, the Pi filters are located in an accessible rack so they can be adjusted if that is indicated during detector commissioning.
+Fortunately, the Pi filters are located in an accessible rack outside of the magnet I guess for inductors? so they can be adjusted if that is indicated during detector commissioning.
+The 0V of each PS will ne connected to the local ground at the OCB/rack level so the DC current will be forced to return to its corresponding 0V return wire.
+Since the 13.5V/0V cables will be tied together from the PC up to the rack, the inductive loop will be reduced.
+To be defined how the 2 cables are close to the metallic structure/ trays all the way long to reduce the ground loop.
+It will be planned to add a 0V capacitor to chassis on the PS side if the radiative or conducted PS noise is too important.